rackerlabs/technical-blog/_posts/2020-04-20-get-ready-to-conga-three-new-solutions-that-build-on-the-salesforce-platform.md

 bio: ""
 categories:
     - Salesforce
-metaTitle: "Get ready to Conga: 3 new solutions that build on the Salesforce platform"
+metaTitle: "Get ready to Conga: three new solutions that build on the Salesforce platform"
 metaDescription: ""
-ogTitle: "Get ready to Conga: 3 new solutions that build on the Salesforce platform"
+ogTitle: "Get ready to Conga: three new solutions that build on the Salesforce platform"
 ogDescription: ""
 ---